Overview

 RMD deadline

-Traditional, traditional simplified employee pension (SEP), and traditional Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) IRA owners that attained age 70½ before 2020 were required to begin taking RMDs upon attainment of age 70½.
-These traditional ‘type’ IRA owners had until April 1 of the year after their age 70½ year to take their first RMD.
+Upon attainment of age 73, individuals that own a traditional, traditional simplified employee pension (SEP), or traditional Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) IRA must begin taking RMDs from their IRA(s).
+These traditional ‘type’ IRA owners have until April 1 of the year after their age 73 year to take their first RMD.
 This date is referred to as the required beginning date (RBD).
-As a result of the SECURE Act, effective for years after 2019, traditional type IRA owners who were not age 70½ by the end of 2019 were not required to begin taking RMDs until they attained age 72, with the first one required by April 1 of the year after attainment of age 72.
-As a result of the SECURE 2.0 Act, effective for years after 2022, traditional type IRA owners who were not age 72 by the end of 2022 (i.e., born in 1951 or later) are not required to begin taking RMDs until they attain age 73, with the first one required by April 1 of the year after attainment of age 73.
-In any case, the deadline for an IRA owner to satisfy his/her RMDs for each subsequent year is December 31 of that year.
-Additionally, a beneficiary of a decedent’s IRA who is subject to an annual RMD must remove the RMD amount by the end of each year or by the end of a 5-year period or 10-year period (with annual withdrawals when applicable) when such rule applies.
+The deadline for an IRA owner to satisfy his/her RMD(s) for each subsequent year is December 31.
+Additionally, a beneficiary of a decedent’s IRA who is subject to an annual RMD must remove the RMD amount by the end of each year or by the end of a 5-year period or 10-year period (with annual withdrawals under the 10-year period when applicable) when such rule applies.

 Additional tax for not taking an RMD timely

-If an RMD amount is not withdrawn before the applicable deadline an ‘additional tax on excess accumulation’ applies.
+If an RMD amount is not withdrawn by the applicable deadline an ‘additional tax on excess accumulation’ applies.
 For 2023 and subsequent year RMDs, IRA owners and IRA beneficiaries are subject to a 25 percent additional tax on an amount not taken, with the potential to have the tax reduced or waived entirely.
-For example, if a 2023 RMD of $4,000 is not taken an additional tax of $1,000 (i.e., 25 percent of $4,000) applies.
-With respect to the possible reduction of the 25 percent additional tax, if an IRA owner (or beneficiary) withdraws the RMD amount during the correction period defined in the Instructions for Form 5329 the 25 percent additional tax is reduced to 10 percent.
-If the deadline to satisfy an RMD is missed due to reasonable cause, an IRA owner (or beneficiary), with the aid of a tax professional, may ask the Internal Revenue Service (IRS) to waive the additional tax entirely.
-When requesting a waiver of an additional tax on excess accumulation tax it is prudent for an IRA owner (or beneficiary) to withdraw the RMD amount as soon as he/she realizes it was not taken timely.
+With respect to a possible reduction of the 25 percent additional tax, if an IRA owner (or beneficiary) withdraws the RMD amount during the correction window defined in the Instructions for Form 5329 (i.e., generally two years) the 25 percent additional tax is reduced to 10 percent.
+If the deadline to satisfy an RMD has been missed due to reasonable cause, an IRA owner (or beneficiary), with the aid of a tax professional, may ask the Internal Revenue Service (IRS) to waive the additional tax entirely.
+When requesting a waiver of the additional tax on an excess accumulation it is prudent for an IRA owner (or beneficiary) to withdraw the RMD amount as soon as he/she realizes it was not taken timely.
 An IRA owner (or beneficiary) may request a waiver of the additional tax by providing a ‘statement of explanation’ to the IRS indicating why the RMD amount was not taken by the deadline, and the fact that he/she has remedied the “shortfall” by removing the RMD amount after the deadline.
 The statement of explanation is attached to IRS Form 5329, Additional Taxes on Qualified Plans (Including IRAs) and Other Tax-Favored Accounts, without payment of the additional tax.
 An IRA owner (or beneficiary) waits for a reply from the IRS indicating whether an additional tax is due.

 Example with reasonable cause and timely correction:

-Brittany, age 75 in 2023, had a traditional IRA RMD of $10,000 for 2023, however, due to an extended illness during 2023 Brittany failed to take her RMD by December 31, 2023.
-On January 16, 2024, Brittany withdrew from her IRA an amount equal to her 2023 RMD.
-The distribution is reported on a 2024 IRS Form 1099-R as taxable income for 2024.
-After reviewing the Line 54 information found in the 2023 Instructions for Form 5329, Brittany appropriately fills out Lines 52 through 55 of IRS Form 5329 requesting a waiver of the additional tax on excess accumulation and attaches a statement of explanation to IRS Form 5329 which she includes with her 2023 tax return.
+Brittany, age 75 in 2024, had a traditional IRA RMD of $10,000 for 2024, however, due to an extended illness during 2024 Brittany failed to take her RMD by December 31, 2024.
+On January 16, 2025, Brittany withdrew from her IRA an amount equal to her 2024 RMD.
+The distribution will be reported on a 2025 IRS Form 1099-R as taxable income for 2025.
+After reviewing the Line 54 information found in the 2024 Instructions for Form 5329, Brittany appropriately fills out Lines 52 through 55 of IRS Form 5329 requesting a waiver of the additional tax on excess accumulation and attaches a statement of explanation to IRS Form 5329 which she includes with her 2024 tax return.
 The IRS will determine whether to grant Brittany’s waiver request after reviewing the documentation that she provided.

 Example without reasonable cause but timely correction: